 After breakfast hike to Taktsang (Tiger’s Nest) Monastery, which is Bhutan’s most famous monastery.
 It is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
 The hike to reach the viewpoint of the monastery makes for a nice half-day excursion.
-After lunch, you can visit another important site which you could not complete in previous days.
+After lunch, you can visit another important site which you could not complete on the previous days.

 After lunch, a tour of Bhutan’s national museum, a fascinating place housed in an old watchtower above the huge Paro Dzong (monastery/fortress).
 The museum holds a fantastic collection of Bhutanese national treasures ranging from ancient armor to textiles and thangka paintings.
 Then, we drive to the head of the valley and visit Drukgyel Dzong built in a location that was chosen for its control over the route to Tibet.
 An amazing view of Mount.
 Jumolhari (23,996ft /7314m) can be visibly seen from here.
 Also, visit Rinpung Dzong and a typical Bhutanese farmhouse.

 After early breakfast in the hotel, drive to the airport to connect flight for onward destination.
 Your trip ends in Kathmandu.
 Farewell with a happy face!